 The first one is easy and pretty straightforward.
-Quuu Promote lets you promote your content to an ever-growing highly targeted audience base.
+Quuu Promote lets you promote your content to an ever-growing, highly targeted audience base.

 By submitting your content using Quuu promote, they validate the quality internally, and if it is found like a great piece of content, it will be added to the content suggestions of Quuu.
 One submission gets your content easily get a couple of hundred or more additional shares; it is well worth the investment.
 (Starting at $40 per month).

 The second tool we love is Hiplay.
-Hiplay lets you create a list of your evergreen content and slowly adds those pieces of content one by one (on a schedule you create) to your Buffer profile.
+Hiplay lets you create a list of your evergreen content and slowly add those pieces of content one by one (on a schedule you create) to your Buffer profile.

 When a new piece of content goes live, you want it to get seen by your audience.
-That’s why it is vital to re-share your content multiple times in that first couple of days.
+That’s why it is vital to re-share your content multiple times in the first couple of days.
 This ensures that people who missed it the first time might see it the second or third time around.

-So our final tip involves a little bit more manual work, see you don’t want to share the exact same message quickly after each other, but since Twitter is also a very quick moving medium it makes sense to not only share a (new) post straight after you’ve put your content online.
+So our final tip involves a little bit more manual work, see you don’t want to share the exact same message quickly after each other, but since Twitter is also a very quick-moving medium, it makes sense to not only share a (new) post straight after you’ve put your content online.

 So the first time you share it, it can be just the article title with a visual and designator that it is a new post.
-The second time you share it, you will ask a question, the third time you cite a fact, the fourth time you can share a quote, etc.
+The second time you share it, you will ask a question.
+The third time you cite a fact.
+The fourth time you can share a quote, etc.